Using Terraform to Deploy Cloud Block Store in Azure

 Download and install the appropriate Terraform package for your operating system and hardware architecture via the link below:

-Download Cloud Block Store Terraform provider files
+Download CBS Terraform provider files

 Create a new directory for the Terraform deployment, and copy or download Terraform provider sample for CBS Azure (Three files shown on the screenshot)from the below link: